sorenkrabbe/Chrome-Salesforce-inspector/README.md

 -------
 Version number must be manually incremented in [addon/manifest.json](addon/manifest.json) file

+### Chrome

-**Chrome:** When commit message contains *#releaseIt* the revision will be packaged and uploaded to Chrome Web Store ready for manual release to the masses.
+When commit message contains *#releaseIt* the revision will be packaged and uploaded to Chrome Web Store ready for manual release to the masses.

-**Firefox:** Manually so far
+### Firefox

+1. `npm run firefox-release-build`
+2. Upload the file from `target/firefox/salesforce_inspector-x.y.zip` to addons.mozilla.org

 Design Principles
 -----